aromanino/tokenmanager/README.md

 #### <a name="encode"></a>`function encode(dictionaryToEncode,tokenTypeClass,validFor)`
 This function encodes in a token a given a dictionary *dictionaryToEncode* containing the information to encode.
 It accepts 3 parameters:
-* **dictionaryToEncode** : Object containing the dictionary to encode in the token. for example:
+* **dictionaryToEncode** : Object containing the dictionary to encode inside token. for example:
 ```javascript
     {
       "userId":"80248",